MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes the steps needed to install the Azure Stack HCI operating system, version 23H2 locally on each machine in your system.
+This article describes the steps needed to install the Azure Stack HCI operating system, version 23H2 locally on your Azure Local machines.

 ## Prerequisites